For information or to schedule an evaluation, please contact

 Georgia Merrifield at (541)390-5653 or Laurie Schick at (503) 757-8957.

 Healing Reins partners with Georgia Merrifield, PT, MS, PCS and Laurie Schick, MPT, HPCS to provide Physical Therapy Utilizing Equine Movement (also known as Hippotherapy).
 Sessions are one hour in length and involve 30 minutes on the horse and 30 minutes in our treatment room.
 Sessions are billed at a cash pay rate of $90/hour.
-Therapists provide a receipt and clients are responsible for accessing reimbursement from their insurance
+Therapists provide a receipt and clients are responsible for accessing reimbursement from their insurance provider.

 Physical Therapy Utilizing Equine Movement is a powerful treatment strategy that can be used by a licensed and specially trained physical therapist, occupational therapist or speech language pathologist.